-How to look at a builder’s floor plan to spot the special features (or the flaws)
+How to look at a builder’s floor plan to spot the design features and flaws

-Everyone is different.
+As you know, everyone is different, and we all like and need different things.
+The same goes for a house design.
 What will be ideal for an older couple or a grown up family will be different to a young family.

 Bruce Grady has spent decades building homes to fit the dreams of Grady clients.
 Over those years, he’s learned a thing or two about what is critical for you to look for in YOUR ideal floor plan.